EmilyClare4/EventEngineWebApp/README.md

 - Emily Ferguson

 ## Notes on use
 - User can search and filter events

+## Further development plans:
+- Allow user to add, update, delete events
+- Deploy on GitHub using Azure Web App (currently experiencing log in issues with Microsoft Azure, hence this not being completed)
+- Design